Are you trying to accurately predict football matches? It’s pretty hard, right?

-I recently wrote the post ‘The Basics Of Creating A Football Prediction Betting Model‘ where I described various data-crunching methods I’d applied to the game, with moderate success.
+In my post ‘The Basics Of Creating A Football Prediction Betting Model‘ I described various data-crunching methods I’d applied to the game, with moderate success.
 I touched on some of the difficulties one faces when trying to achieve accuracy in their football predictions.

 Alternative Factors For Football Predictions

-By using relatively simple statistics you’ll be able to compile your own probabilities for football matches and [fairly] accurately predict outcomes over the course of (let’s say) a season.
-However, the snag is that it’s difficult to consistently find value.
-Most stats-based approaches aren’t sophisticated enough to model individual fixtures with great precision.
+By using relatively simple statistics you’ll be able to compile your own probabilities for football matches and, overall, make fairly accurate generalisations throughout a season (e.g. the likely outcomes of fixtures).
+However, the snag is that it’s difficult to consistently find value from the odds available.

-In a nutshell, it’s not too difficult to create a system that breaks even over a lot of fixtures.
-But it is difficult to generate a longterm profit — because most football betting models take an overall picture of the sport, and do not account for a whole bunch of ‘alternative’ key factors that add the unpredictability of the game.
+In my personal experience, it’s not too difficult to create a system that breaks even over a lot of fixtures.
+But it is very difficult to generate a longterm profit — because most football betting models take an overall picture of the sport, and do not account for a whole bunch of ‘alternative’ key factors that add the unpredictability of the game.

 Consider the Following: